Before one can characterize

 sigmoidally weighted index was tested using NCLAN data.
 Lefohn

-et al. (1988) showed that exposure indices that weight peak concentrations
+et al. (1988) showed that exposure indices that weighted peak

-regime can be used in the development of exposure-response functions.
+of an exposure regime could be used in the development of exposure-response

 Based on evidence